The course is designed to develop

 The Oxford Open Learning Trust’s international GCSE Phsyics course is designed to follow the structure of the Edexcel 4PH0/4PH1 specifications and is divided into seven modules, as follow:

-The Oxford Open Learning international GCSE Physics course has been developed to meet the requirements of of the Edexcel specification 4PH0 for exams up until January 2019.
+The Oxford Open Learning international GCSE Physics course has been developed to meet the requirements of Physics IGCSE Edexcel Syllabus 4PH1 for exams in Summer 2020 and beyond.

 The course costs £295.
 Click for full details of The Oxford Open Learning Trusts GCSE and international GCSE prices